Bushel-of-Lemons/LEMO_Vocabulate/README.md

 - May produce different counts for text with URLs, file paths, or unusual spacing
 - **Use this only if** you need to exactly replicate results from the original Windows Vocabulate software

 **Important:** The choice of `whitespace_method` only affects the `WC` (word count) column.
 All other metrics (tokenization, dictionary matching, category ratios) are identical between both methods.
-We recommend using the default `'new'` method for all new analyses unless you have a specific reason to replicate legacy results.
+We recommend using the default `new` method for all new analyses unless you have a specific reason to replicate legacy results.
 For example, the `new` method will count "anxiety/sadness" as 2 words while the `old` method will count it as 1 word.

 ---